 Why Roofers Lose Six-Figure Jobs to Slow Replies

 In the roofing business, speed of first contact is the single biggest predictor of who wins the job.
-The MIT/Kellogg "lead response time" study showed that contractors who reply within 5 minutes are 21x more likely to qualify the lead than those who reply after 30 minutes.
+The Harvard Business Review's lead response time study showed that contractors who reply within 5 minutes are 21x more likely to qualify the lead than those who reply after 30 minutes.
 In storm-chasing territory, where homeowners often submit forms to 3-4 contractors at once, the one who replies first gets the site visit — and the site visit wins the job 70-80% of the time.

 Here is the problem: storms do not happen during business hours.
 A hailstorm hits at 7 PM on a Saturday, and by Sunday morning 500 homeowners in the affected ZIP codes are filling out "free inspection" forms.
 If your phone lines are closed and your website form routes to an email nobody reads until Monday, you are handing those jobs to competitors.